Access to justice, including fair trials – Government action

 - In March 2021, the UK Government published the Police, Crime, Sentencing and Courts Bill, which proposes changes to how courts operate.

-- In January 2021, HM Courts and Tribunals Service published a vulnerability action plan to enable people in situations of vulnerability to access the justice system during the COVID-19 pandemic.
+- In January 2021, HM Courts and Tribunals Service published a vulnerability action plan to enable people in situations of vulnerability to access the justice system during the coronavirus (COVID-19) pandemic.

 - In December 2020, the UK Government launched an independent review into the long-term sustainability of the criminal legal aid market.